 Taylor Swift says U.K. stabbing attack on kids dancing to her music has left her "in complete shock"

-Taylor Swift posted a message on social media Tuesday expressing her sympathy a day after two children were killed and six others seriously wounded in a stabbing attack at dance class in the U.K. that was themed around her music.
+Taylor Swift posted a message on social media Tuesday expressing her sympathy a day after two children were killed and six other children were seriously wounded in a stabbing attack at dance and yoga class in the U.K. that was themed around her music.
+Two adults were also in critical condition on Tuesday.

 "The horror of yesterday's attack in Southport is washing over me continuously, and I'm just completely in shock," Swift wrote on social media.
 "The loss of life and the innocence, and the horrendous trauma inflicted on everyone who was there, the families, and first responders.
 These were just little kids at a dance class.
 I am at a complete loss for how to ever convey my sympathies to these families."